tomlin7/biscuit/README.md

 </p>

 ## About
-Biscuit is a highly customizable code editor written completely in pure python.
-It uses tkinter for the GUI.
-Biscuit is under active development currently but it is stable for use.
+Biscuit is a highly customizable code editor written completely in pure python with the tkinter library.
+Biscuit stands lightweight, fast and powerful among other code editors.

-Biscuit may not be the most visually appealing code editor out there but it is powerful.
 It is easy to use and feature rich.

+## Code Editing Features
+Biscuit is powered by the [**Cupcake**](https://github.com/billyeatcookies/cupcake) code editor, written in pure python with the tkinter library.
+Features provided by cupcake include syntax highlighting, code completion, language specific tools, minimap, etc.

 ## Biscuit Developer Guide
-We welcome your contributions to Biscuit!
-Please read the [Developer Guide](./CONTRIBUTING.md) to have an overview of how to contribute.
+I would love to welcome your contributions to biscuit!
+Please see the [Developer Guide](./CONTRIBUTING.md) if you are having any issues :)